Manslaughter Attorney in Salisbury

 Key Elements the Prosecution Must Prove

-- Voluntary Manslaughter: The state must prove that you caused the death of another person.
-The state must also prove that the killing was intentional but that it was done in the "heat of passion" as a result of an adequate provocation.
-The provocation must be significant enough that it would similarly provoke a "reasonable person" and cause them to lose control.
-The prosecution's case often relies on testimony of the alleged victim, witnesses, and complex forensic evidence.
+- Voluntary Manslaughter: The state must prove that you caused the death of another person, that the killing was intentional, and that it occurred in the “heat of passion” following adequate provocation.
+That provocation must be significant enough that it would cause a reasonable person to lose control.

 Penalties of a Manslaughter Conviction in Maryland